tenpy/tenpy_toycodes/README.md

 The tutorials are split into two parts as follows.

-In the first part, the `exercise_1_*.ipynb` notebooks use a set of small "toy codes" that require only [Python](https://python.org) with [numpy](https://numpy.org) + [scipy](https://scipy.org) + [matplotlib](https://matplotlib.org), and should give you a good idea how the algorithms work.
-The python files for this are in the folder `tenpy_toycodes`, and you need to look into them during the tutorials to see how they work.
+In the first part, the `exercise_1_*.ipynb` notebooks use a set of small "toy codes", small python scripts that require only [Python](https://python.org) with [numpy](https://numpy.org) + [scipy](https://scipy.org) + [matplotlib](https://matplotlib.org).
+They should give you a good idea how the algorithms work without the need to understand a full library like TeNPy.
+These python files for this are in the folder `tenpy_toycodes`, and you need to look into them during the tutorials to see how they work.
 It should not be necessary to modify the python files, however; you can define all functions etc in the notebooks itself.
 This will ensure that the other notebooks using them keep working.
+The exercises itself are in interactive [jupyter notebooks](https://jupyter.org), where you can have code, output and plots together.

-The `exercise_tenpy.ipynb` notebook is for the second part, and they use the [TeNPy](https://github.com/tenpy/tenpy) library to setup more advanced calculations.
+The `exercise_tenpy.ipynb` notebook is for the second part, and uses the [TeNPy](https://github.com/tenpy/tenpy) library to demonstrate first examples of calling TeNPy rather than the toycodes.

-**DISCLAIMER**: the toycodes and examples used are not optimized, and we only use very small bond dimensions here to make sure everything runs quickly on a normal laptop.
+**DISCLAIMER**: The toycodes and examples used are not optimized, and we only use very small bond dimensions here to make sure everything runs quickly on a normal laptop.
 For state-of-the-art MPS calculations (especially for cylinders towards 2D), `chi` should be significantly larger, often on the order of several 1000s (and significantly more CPU time).

 ## Some References